PaulESantos/avesperu/README.md

 Each species in the dataset is classified into one of the following categories, reflecting its status in Peru:

-- X Resident: 1,547 species
+- X Resident: 1,545 species
-- E Endemic: 119 species
+- E Endemic: 120 species
-- NB Migratory (non-breeding): 139 species
+- NB Migratory (non-breeding): 140 species
 - V Vagrant: 85 species
 - IN Introduced: 3 species
 - EX Extirpated: 0 species
 - H Hypothetical: 23 species
+- P : 2 species

-This results in a total of 1,916 species, showcasing Peru’s extraordinary bird diversity and the ongoing refinement of its avifaunal checklist.
+This results in a total of 1,917 species, showcasing Peru’s extraordinary bird diversity and the ongoing refinement of its avifaunal checklist.